charkour/zundo/README.md

 `equality?: (pastState: PartialTState, currentState: PartialTState) => boolean`

-By default, a state snapshot is stored in `temporal` history when _any_ `zustand` state setter is called -- even if no value in your `zustand` store has changed.
+By default, a state snapshot is stored in `temporal` history when _any_ `zustand` state setter is called—even if no value in your `zustand` store has changed.

 If all of your `zustand` state setters modify state in a way that you want tracked in history, this default is sufficient.

 However, for more precise control over when a state snapshot is stored in `zundo` history, you can provide an `equality` function.

 You can write your own equality function or use something like [`fast-equals`](https://github.com/planttheidea/fast-equals), [`fast-deep-equal`](https://github.com/epoberezkin/fast-deep-equal), [`zustand/shallow`](https://github.com/pmndrs/zustand/blob/main/src/shallow.ts), [`lodash.isequal`](https://www.npmjs.com/package/lodash.isequal), or [`underscore.isEqual`](https://github.com/jashkenas/underscore/blob/master/modules/isEqual.js).